vrtmrz/obsidian-livesync/updates.md

   - Fixed:
     - Now Initialisation `Fetch` will be performed smoothly and there will be fewer conflicts.
     - No longer stuck while Handling transferred or initialised documents.
-- 0.22.11:
-  - Fixed:
-    - `Verify and repair all files` is no longer broken.
-  - New feature:
-    - Now `Verify and repair all files` is able to...
-      - Restore if the file only in the local database.
-      - Show the history.
-  - Improved:
-    - Performance improved.
-- 0.22.10
-  - Fixed:
-    - No longer unchanged hidden files and customisations are saved and transferred now.
-    - File integrity of vault history indicates the integrity correctly.
-  - Improved:
-    - In the report, the schema of the remote database URI is now printed.
 ...
 To continue on to `updates_old.md`.